equinor/ert/docs/rst/manual/reference/workflows/configuring_jobs.rst

 -------------------------

-In addition to the INTERNAL, FUNCTION, MODULE and EXECUTABLE keys which are used to configure what the job should do there are some keys which can be used to configure the number of arguments and their type.
+In addition to the INTERNAL, FUNCTION, MODULE and EXECUTABLE keys which are used to configure what the job should do, there are some keys which can be used to configure the number of arguments and their type.
 These arguments apply to both internal and external jobs: